Africa's big cities offer investors hope in hard times

 "Looking around here, you wouldn't know things were so bad," construction worker Sifiso Zwane told Reuters in Johannesburg's wealthy Sandton business district.

-"Rich people will always find a way to make more money," said Zwane, with cranes filling the skyline behind him and billboards advertising new retailers like Krispy Kreme doughnuts and Hennes & Mauritz.
+"Rich people will always find a way to make more money," said Zwane, with cranes filling the skyline behind him and billboards advertising new retailers like Krispy Kreme doughnuts KKD.N and Hennes & Mauritz (HMb.ST).

 There are similar stories elsewhere.

-This year, Kenya is set to unveil the Two River malls in Nairobi, the continent’s largest shopping centre outside South Africa, with brands like Porsche, Hugo Boss and France’s Carrefour already booking space.
+This year, Kenya is set to unveil the Two River malls in Nairobi, the continent’s largest shopping center outside South Africa, with brands like Porsche, Hugo Boss and France’s Carrefour already booking space.

-"The economy still has opportunities," said Gabriel Modest, a jeweller who says demand for the gold necklaces and bracelets he sells remains strong.
+"The economy still has opportunities," said Gabriel Modest, a jeweler who says demand for the gold necklaces and bracelets he sells remains strong.

 "Sometimes you have to treat yourself," he added, ordering a bowl of muesli and yoghurt at an upmarket Nairobi coffee shop.